Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can check the warrants search at the department home page, or you can call the District Court at 479-750-8150 Monday through Friday, 8 a.m. to 4 p.m.
 They will only have information for warrants held by the Springdale Police Department, and they will give you instructions on how to take care of the warrant.

 Springdale Police Department does not give out such information.
-You can go to www.acic.org to request information on stolen items.
+You can visit ACIC's website and click on the Hot File Check Form to request information, or you can call them at 1-800-482-5866.

 Contact the public relations office at 479-756-7711 or the records division at 479-756-8200.